ParysUnangst/alert_button_toolbar/README.md

 Usage
 The application features a toolbar with buttons.
 Each button, when clicked, will display an alert with a message passed to it as a prop.
 This demonstrates how props can be used to customize child components and how event handlers are attached and handled in React.

+Using the app2.js file

+Toolbar Component
+The Toolbar component is enhanced to accept a buttons prop, which is an array of button properties.
+Each item in the array contains message and children properties, defining the custom alert message and button text, respectively.
+The map() function is used to iterate over the buttons array and dynamically render AlertButton components based on the provided properties.

+Custom Alert Buttons
+The AlertButton component, introduced in the previous assignment, handles the display of custom alert messages when clicked.
+It receives the message prop and uses it to trigger an alert with the specified message when the button is clicked.